-- Type: Boolean
+- Type: Boolean Integer(optional)

-- Description: Whether to output the band structure (in eV).
+- Description: Whether to output the band structure (in eV), optionally output precision can be set by a second parameter, default is 8.
 For more information, refer to the band.md

 - Default: False

 out\proj\band

 - Type: Boolean

 - Description: Whether to output the projected band structure.
 For more information, refer to the band.md

 - Default: False